 Help and advice to players by other persons or by any device is strictly forbidden.

 The default clock settings for a match will be NORMAL CLOCKS unless both players agree to play at any other setting, or without clocks.
+Or the Tournament Director may choose an alternative clock setting.

 Auto Double must be set to “OFF”.
 The Crawford Rule applies to all matches.